ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa0/index.md

 ### Handin

+When submitting the assignment on Gradescope, make sure to use the "GitHub" button and select the repository that was automatically created for this assignment (`pa0--username` where `username` is your GitHub username).

 In the `compiler` directory, make sure to add your `Makefile`, `compile.ml`, and `main.c` for this part, and submit.
 Don't hand in any `.s`, `.o`, or `.run` files.
 We're just going to check that we can make a source file and run it